Trump-backed Diehl to take on Healey in Mass. governor race

 Campbell would be the first Black woman to hold the office in Massachusetts if elected in November.
 She will face Republican Jay McMahon, a trial attorney who previously ran against Healey and lost.

-Liss-Riordan pumped millions of her own money into her campaign — including $6.3 million in August alone.
+Liss-Riordan pumped millions of dollars of her own money into her campaign — including $6.3 million in August alone.
 Healey earned an annual salary of more than $185,000 as attorney general.

 Incumbent Democratic Secretary of the Commonwealth William Galvin, who is vying for an eighth term in office, defeated fellow Democrat Tanisha Sullivan, president of the Boston branch of the NAACP.